Cloud IDE

 APP_NAME="Replace with your Code Engine Application Name"

-You an also set a visibility for your application, we would recommened to keep it as project to restrict any external traffic to it, and only allow the applications within your code engine project to be able to communicate with it as desired.
+to restrict any external traffic to it, and only allow the applications within your code engine project to be able to communicate with it as desired.
 For more infomration about visibility and other optional parameters, check out the IBM Cloud Code Engine docs here.

 VISIBILITY=project